Roncalli College Open Day 16 May 2021

 The Roncalli College Development Foundation Trust is registered as a Charitable Entity under the Charities Act 2005, the Trust was established to support the College with projects that are not able to be funded through the normal operational grant.

-The Development Trust is chaired by Mr Dale Walden and consists of members from our community and includes the Principal Mr Christopher Comeau.
+The Development Trust consists of members from our community and includes the Principal Mr Christopher Comeau.

 For information about Timaru and our wider South Canterbury region we recommend you visit the South Canterbury websited managed by the South Canterbury Chamber of Commerce